A 100 year old idea is realized - a mirror is built up in the mountain side of Rjukan, to capture the sunlight and send it into the market square.

 Today´s technology has made an idea that was first conceived in 1913 possible: to deliver the sun to the people of Rjukan.

-A computer-driven heliostat, placed at the top of the steep mountain wall, 400 metres over the town, captures the sun´s rays and directs them into Rjukan square.
+A computer-driven heliostat, placed at the top of the steep mountain wall, 400 meters over the town, captures the sun´s rays and directs them into Rjukan square.

-The Solspeil is installed on the mountain wall at 742 metres over sea level, about 450 metres above the Rjukan market square.
-Each mirror is 17 metres in area, or together 51m2.
+The Solspeil is installed on the mountain wall at 742 meters over sea level, about 450 meters above the Rjukan market square.
+Each mirror is 17 meters in area, or together 51m2.

 The mirror (heliostat) has two axes on which it moves, and a previously installed computer program follows the sun´s route during the entire year.
 The mirror is guided by wireless computer communication from the market square below.
 The mirror is powered by solar and wind energy.